Ashley Mears: Early life and education

 Mears grew up near Atlanta, Georgia.
-To supplement her regular job at a movie theater, she entered a modeling contest, won agency representation, and then started modeling part-time at the age of 16.
+To supplement her regular job at a movie theater, she entered a modeling contest, won agency representation, and then started modeling part-time at the age of 16 in places like Milan, Italy and Osaka, Japan.
 Mears attended the University of Georgia receiving her B.A. in sociology in 2002 but continued her modeling work by spending summers working overseas.
 After completing her undergraduate education, she spent a year modeling in Asia, then moved to New York City at the age of 23 to pursue a Ph.D. in sociology.
 In New York she was again scouted for modeling jobs, and decided to focus her graduate research on the culture and economics of the modeling industry.
 She falsified her age, claiming to be younger, to get modeling jobs, then conducted a covert ethnographic study by taking notes and interviewing fellow models, scouts, and agents while working as a model in New York and London, including multiple appearances on the runway at New York Fashion Week.

+Mears's children were born after she received tenure.